 Some of the major stocks he invested in were Aftek Infosys, DSQ software, Satyam computers, Zee telefilms, Himachal Futuristic, Silverline technologies, etc. The price of Zee telefilms shot up from Rs.
 127 to Rs.
 2330, Visual soft touched Rs.
 8448 from Rs.625 in no time.
 He recorded a 200% interest on the value of certain stocks.

 As a result, SEBI brought in various rules and regulations.
-It banned Badla system, circular trading and circular trading.
+It banned the Badla system and circular trading.
 It inspected all the accounts relating to the stock exchange yearly once.
 They also allowed collateralised loans only via BSE and NSE.